 Grooming your Cockapoo

-- Attach the blade into the hair clipper.
+- Attach the blade to the hair clipper.
 In general, always begin with a longer blade because you can cut the hair short if needed.
 I personally like to begin with a blade size #5 (¼ of an inch).
 In case your Cockapoo’s hair is super tangled and matted, you are going to need to use a smaller size because the blade won’t be able to go through mattes.

 Grooming a Cockapoos Back